widdix/bucketav-developer-examples/javascript/subscribe-to-findings-topic/README.md

 1. Subscribes to the *Findings Topic*
 2. Stores scan results in DynamoDB
-3. Queries DynamoDB and extracts the scan result before generating a presigned URL for download.
+3. Queries DynamoDB and extracts the scan result before generating a pre-signed URL for download.

 ## Setup instructions